sjoerdvankreel/firefly-synth/manual.md

 ## UI
 A knob with a circle in it or a slider with a small dot in it means it can be modulated by the CV matrices.<br/>
-Hover over a control to see a more detailed description.
+Hover over a parameter to see a more detailed description.
 There is no theming support.

 It's fully resizable by scaling (by dragging the bottom right corner), but it does not react to OS DPI settings.<br/>
 That means, if you change your DPI settings, you'll have to resize manually.